 Employees are to arrive on time, unless there is an emergency or other exceptional circumstance.
 This is expected to be a rare occurrence.

-When entering your work hours for the week in the time entry software, make sure the hours reflect when you actually get in and leave.
-If you are late (something which should not happen often) even by a few minutes, please enter the actual time of day that you arrived and left.
-Even if you stay later than your normal time in order to make up for that lateness, please enter your actual start and end times, not the times you are supposed to arrive and leave, even if the number of hours is identical.
-So if you arrive at 10:34 AM, you should enter 10:34 AM as your start time, not 10:15 AM or 10:30 AM.
-(This is just an example.)
+When entering your work hours for the week in the time entry software, make sure the hours reflect when you actually start and end work.
+If you stay later than your normal time in order to make up for lateness, please enter your actual start and end times, not the times you are supposed to arrive and leave, even if the number of hours is identical.

 All absence requests for regularly scheduled work times must be submitted at least two weeks in advance.